logo

 In our initial implementation of a client-side CLI, we noticed some issues that raised some questions on the CLI being intuitive and how to use it.
 Since then, we decided to take a different approach to improve the UX.
 Shedding more light on the issues:

-to authenticate against their instance and receive and debug events locally. - For an
+• For an Incoming project, a user can use their personal access tokens to authenticate against their instance and receive and debug events locally.

 Usage